 Constraint creates the signal

 When every element shares the same font and color, hierarchy must come from size, spacing, and position alone.
-This constraint is why Matrix interfaces feel intelligent — every decision has to earn its place because there's nothing to hide behind.
+This constraint is why Matrix interfaces feel intelligent — every decision earns its place.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.